 Everyone has different needs and preferences, but when shopping for the best wireless headphones, prioritize the following features:

-- 40-50mm Drivers: You want headphones with drivers that are between 40 and 50mm typically.
-This ensures that you get plenty of bass response, while maintaining the clear imaging and detail from your audio.
+• 40-50mm Drivers: You typically want headphones with drivers between 40 and 50mm.
+This range ensures that you get plenty of bass response while maintaining clear imaging and detail from your audio.

-- Active Noise Cancellation: Once a feature only found in specialty headphones, it’s becoming increasingly rare for a pair of wireless headphones not to have active noise cancellation in 2021.
+• Active Noise Cancellation: Once a feature only found in specialty headphones, it’s becoming increasingly rare for a pair of wireless headphones not to have active noise cancellation (A.N.C.) in 2022.
 Generally speaking, you want your headphones to be able to drown out some combination of voices, ambient noise or low-frequency rumble without an audible hiss.

-- AptX Support: While most Bluetooth headphones support the AAC and SBC audio codecs, not all of them support aptX.
+• Multi-Codec Support: While most Bluetooth headphones support the A.A.C. and S.B.C. audio codecs, not all of them support aptX.
 But if you don’t have an iPhone or MacBook, aptX is crucial.
 Why?
-Because the quality of AAC audio can be inconsistent on non-Apple devices.
+The quality of A.A.C. audio can be inconsistent on non-Apple devices.
 Also, consider models that come with LDAC and LHDC support, as both codecs stream lossless music at the highest transfer speeds.

-- Comfort: If you are planning to use these headphones while working, traveling or watching movies, you’re going to want a pair that feels light on the head and doesn’t squeeze the sides of your head too much.
-Generally speaking, over-ear headphones tend to be more comfortable than on-ear headphones or earbuds when using them for long periods of time.
+• Comfort: If you are planning to use these headphones while working, traveling or watching movies, you’re going to want a pair that feels light and doesn’t squeeze the sides of your head too much.
+Generally speaking, over-ear headphones tend to be more comfortable than on-ear headphones or earbuds when using them for long periods.
 But they’re also heavier and bulkier, so there’s a tradeoff to consider.

-- Good Battery Life: When it comes to the best over-ear and on-ear headphones, you’ll want a pair that has at least 20 hours of battery life.
-This ensures that you can go a at least a couple of days between charges and don’t have to constantly worry about plugging them in.
-For wireless earbuds, you’ll want a pair that can provide at least 5 hours of battery life.
+• Good Battery Life: When it comes to the best over-ear and on-ear headphones, you’ll want a pair that has at least 20 hours of battery life.
+This ensures that you can go at least a couple of days between charges and don’t have to worry about charging them constantly.
+For wireless earbuds, you’ll want a pair that can provide at least five hours of battery life.

 With this in mind, we’ve rounded up the best wireless headphones on the market.
-A majority of these come with strong active noise-canceling abilities and Bluetooth connectivity, so you’ll be able to focus on what really matters: whatever podcast, tune, or audiobook that you just can’t seem to get enough of.
-Below, our top picks for the best wireless headphones of 2022.
+A majority of these come with superior active noise-canceling abilities and Bluetooth connectivity, so you’ll be able to focus on what really matters: whatever podcast, tune, or audiobook that you just can’t seem to get enough of.
+Below are our top picks for the best wireless headphones of 2022.

 The Best Noise-Cancelling Wireless Headphones

-If you truly want the best of the best, then you don’t want just any pair of Bluetooth headphones.
-Rather, you’ll want to find a set of cans that offer true active noise cancellation.
-While a lot of cheap headphones promise to reduce ambient noise, true noise-cancellation technology is in a category of its own.
-The best noise-cancelling headphones let you shut out the world as you disappear into your favorite music or podcasts, and this tech is absolutely worth the higher price.
+If you truly want the best of the best, you don’t want just any pair of Bluetooth headphones.
+Instead, you’ll want to find a set of cans that offer true active noise cancellation.
+While many cheap headphones promise to reduce ambient noise, true noise-cancellation technology is its own category.
+The best noise-canceling headphones let you shut out the world as you disappear into your favorite music or podcasts, and this tech is absolutely worth the higher price.

-Fortunately, there are a lot of companies competing to deliver the best noise-canceling headphones, which means there are tons of options for (almost) every price range.
+Fortunately, there are a lot of companies competing to deliver the best noise-canceling headphones, which means there are tons of options at (almost) every price.
 Below, you’ll find our top picks from Apple, Marshall and Sony.

 1. Sony WH1000XM4 Wireless Headphones